peterchiriac/Precision_Agriculture_Advisory_Tool/README.md

 ## Problem and motivation

-I built this tool to address common failures in nutrient management:
+I built this tool to explore common pain points in nutrient management:

-- **Economic:** wasted spend from over-application; yield loss from under-application.
+- **Economic:** overspending from over-application; yield loss from under-application.
-- **Technical:** nutrient requirements vary by crop, soil type, and timing.
+- **Technical:** nutrient needs vary by crop, soil type, and timing.
 - **Environmental:** leaching and runoff (e.g., eutrophication) from inefficient application.

-The guiding question is:
+Guiding question:

-> How can farmers leverage data to optimise nutrient application effectively?
+> How can basic soil and weather signals be turned into simple, usable nutrient guidance?

 ## End-to-end workflow

 1. **Problem definition**
-   Define the user decision: “What should I apply, and when, given my soil and current conditions?”
+   Define the user decision: “What might I apply, and when, given my soil and current conditions?”

 2. **Data collection**
    - Soil properties via **SoilGrids API**
-   - Live weather via **OpenWeather API**
+   - Weather via **OpenWeather API**
    - User inputs: location (lat/long) and crop/context

 3. **Data processing**
-   Clean and standardise API responses, then compute derived fields used for recommendations.
+   Clean and standardise API responses, then compute derived fields used for the outputs.

    **SoilGrids scaling notes** (to align with common agronomy conventions):
    - `phh2o`: scaled by **0.1** to match the pH scale
    - `cec`: divided by **10** to convert to cmol/kg
    - `bdod`, `clay`, `soc`: used directly (units already interpretable)

-4. **Analytics and recommendations**
+4. **Outputs**
-   Generate tailored guidance from soil + weather signals, presented as readable outputs.
+   Present soil + weather context and simple, readable recommendations.

 5. **Delivery**
    Streamlit UI for quick input → results → interpretation.